Will the STPPS Virtual School follow the same schedule as STPPS brick-and-mortar schools?

 How are teachers involved?

-Louisiana certified teachers, counselors and administrators provide online and in-person support.
+Louisiana certified teachers, counselors, and administrators provide online support.

 How will teachers monitor students?